-We are the number one pizza delivery company in the United States with a 22.5% share of the pizza delivery market based on reported consumer spending.
-We also have a leading international presence and rank as the second largest pizza company in the world, based on number of units.
-We operate through a network of 388 Company-owned stores, all of which are in the United States, and 9,867 franchise stores located in all 50 states and in more than 70 international markets.
-In addition, we operate 19 regional manufacturing and supply chain centers in the contiguous United States as well as six dough manufacturing and supply chain centers outside the contiguous United States.
+We are the number one pizza delivery company in the United States with a 23.6% share of the pizza delivery market, and the second largest pizza company in the carry-out segment based on reported consumer spending.
+We also have a leading international presence, ranking as the second largest pizza company in the world, based on number of units and retail sales.
+We operate through a network of 390 Company-owned stores, all of which are in the United States, and 10,496 franchise stores located in all 50 states and in more than 70 international markets.
+In addition, we operate 19 regional manufacturing and supply chain centers in the contiguous United States as well as seven dough manufacturing and supply chain centers outside the contiguous United States.